ArunChat-BoonYang/ArunChat-BoonYang/README.md

 ## 🚀 About Me

 - 🎓 4th-year Computer Engineering and Artificial Intelligence student at Panyapiwat Institute of Management
-- 💻 Interested in Data, Software Development and AI
 - 🧪 Experienced as a Software Tester Intern at Gosoft (Thailand), focusing on POS application testing, test case design, defect reporting, database validation, and retail transaction flows
-- 🌱 Currently developing skills in English language and software development
 - 🎯 Goal: Be a better person than you were yesterday.

 ---